 Step 4: PEC reviews rebate application

-Please note that rebate applications must be received at least 60 days in advance of installation and will not be processed without all required documents.
+Please note that rebate applications must be received within 60 days of installation and will not be processed without all required documents.
 We may choose to conduct a verification inspection to ensure the HVAC system information was provided accurately.

 Step 5: PEC issues bill credit